 You’ll be training up mountain passes and hills or coasting through plains on these interactive rollers.
 They’re unique, interactive, and make for a great training experience.

-The 4 Common Types of Bike Rollers
+Types of Bike Rollers

 Conventional rollers consist of two round drums at the back and one at the front.